AI Set To Transform Supply Chain Management

 Tommy Hilfiger uses virtual reality to enable customers to view the clothes in their original display environment.

 Manufacturing and assembly lines are already using robots and machine learning to streamline operations and cut down costs.
-Gakushu learning software enables robots to learn on the job and adapt to real time environment conditions to speed up tasks like spot welding.
-Tesla has been at the forefront of adapting this learning software in its factory to boost productivity.
+For example, industrial mixing equipment manufacturers can control their industrial mixers via the use of AI.
+Additionally, Gakushu learning software enables robots to learn on the job and adapt to real-time environment conditions to speed up tasks like spot welding, more information about this can be found on the Weldinginsider.com site.
+Tesla has been at the forefront of adopting this learning software in its factory to boost productivity.

 Domino’s Robotic Unit (DRU) is another AI powered robot that Domino’s has rolled out in the trial phase in some countries including Japan, Belgium, New Zealand, Germany and Australia.
 The robots figure out the best route for delivery apart from maintaining the food at the required temperature.